TamasPalfi/Mock-Up/Deliverable.md

 ***Test Case #1: Creating an Image***

+`test_create()`

-Description: This case tests that the creation of an image works as intended.
+Description: This case tests that the creation of an `Image` works as intended.

 Steps:
 1. Create a new `Member` object and a new `Post` object.
-2. Use the created objects from #1 as parameters in order to create a new *Image* object.
+2. Use the created objects from #1 as parameters in order to create a new `Image` object.

 Note: There is another another image variable that is a temporary photo file object created in order to test for comparisons.
       Assert Statements: